jk-gan/flipper-plugin-redux-debugger/README.md

 }
 ```

-3. Install `flipper-plugin-redux-viewer` in Flipper desktop client
+3. Install `flipper-plugin-redux-debugger` in Flipper desktop client

-4. Start your app, then you should be able to see Redux Viewer on your Flipper app
+4. Start your app, then you should be able to see Redux Debugger on your Flipper app

 ## Acknowledgement

-This plugin is inspired by [flipper-plugin-reduxinspector](https://github.com/blankapp/flipper-plugin-reduxinspector) which only work for Flutter.
+This plugin is inspired by [flipper-plugin-reduxinspector](https://github.com/blankapp/flipper-plugin-reduxinspector) which only for Flutter.